 Is there a relationship between fasting and developing piety?
 According to the Quran, fasting during the month of Ramadan is closely tied with taqwa, a term usually translated as ‘piety or righteousness’ and derived, linguistically, from the concept of protection.
 It is not difficult to connect taqwa with the linguistic sense of protection since taqwa serves as a shield against falling into sin and suffering punishment in the Hereafter.

-However, the question is ‘how does fasting lead to taqwa?’
+However, the question is, ‘how does fasting lead to taqwa?’
 Attempting to answer this seemingly simple question can help us recognize the prime purpose of fasting and create ways for us to evaluate our moral progress during the blessed month of Ramadan.
-Reflecting over the relationship between fasting and taqwa, we find that fasting provides us with the necessary ingredients for developing taqwa.
-The following is a brief outline of some main components of taqwa and how fasting helps us develop each.
+Reflecting on the relationship between fasting and taqwa, we find that fasting provides us with the necessary ingredients for developing taqwa.
+The following is a brief outline of taqwa’s main components and how fasting helps us develop each.
 Some action points that can be used as a thermometer for measuring taqwa follow these components.

 1- Soul Care

 In his Ihya’, Imam al-Ghazali argues that our bodily desires are fueled by food and energy.
-Therefore, fasting weakens lusts and desires temporarily to give an opportunity for the soul to lead the body and to communicate with Allah.
+Therefore, fasting weakens lust and desires temporarily to allow the soul to lead the body and communicate with Allah.
 When you break your fast at sunset, you prepare for Taraweeh and more prayers at the Masjid.
 Therefore, the Ramadan fast is both a defensive spiritual fortress and spiritual nourishment for the soul.

 In Ramadan, you are skipping a meal for a spiritual reason.
-It is unfortunate that some people overeat during the ‘iftar period to make up for the meal they missed, and may end up gaining weight by the end of the month!
+Unfortunately, some people overeat during the ‘iftar period to make up for the meal they missed and may gain weight by the end of the month!
 Preparing healthy food and liquids for ‘iftar and eating with moderation is key to effective fasting.

 Action Point: I am committed to avoiding overeating during ‘iftar time since it is both unhealthy and negates the goal of less food consumption during Ramadan in skipping one meal a day.

-You may believe that you are unable to achieve great goals or break cycles of sinning, thinking that you are not strong enough to resist the temptations and difficulties facing you.
+You may believe that you cannot achieve great goals or break cycles of sinning, thinking that you are not strong enough to resist the temptations and difficulties facing you.
 However, during your fast, you are being trained to control and master your bodily desires.
-When your body asks you for food or water you are able to say: NO!
-Fasting proves that you can get unstuck from bad habits you have developed—because if you can stay away from halal basic matters, like food and drinks, you can easily stay away from haram destructive habits.
+When your body asks you for food or water, you can say: NO!
+Fasting proves that you can get unstuck from destructive habits you have developed—because if you can stay away from essential halal matters, like food and drinks, you can easily stay away from haram terrible habits.